pitambarkhanra/energy_landscape_analysis/Conventional/README.md

 # What is this repository?

-This repository provides the MATLAB code of key functions to perform the energy landscape analysis on multi-variate time series data like fMRI data using the conventional gradient-ascent algorithm to maximize the likelihood.
+This repository provides the MATLAB code of key functions to perform the energy landscape analysis on multi-variate time series data like fMRI data using the conventional gradient-ascent algorithm to maximize the likelihood estimation and to estimate the parameter values.
+Also this repository will estimate the four discrepancy measures proposed in Khanra *et al.* (2023).
 [NM: vague given below regarding what "energy landscape analysis" means.
 For example calculation of dJ is in a sense not energy landscape analysis.
 Does this repository include the code to estimate the parameters hi and Jij?
 ND? permutation test?
 If not, specify what it does calculate.
-We are getting too late; reviewers looking at the repository incomplete is a VERY bad sign and gives them a reason to have a bad impression about the paper.]
+We are getting too late; reviewers looking at the repository incomplete is a VERY bad sign and gives them a reason to have a bad impression about the paper.][PK: It will not calculate the ND and permutation test results.
+These are the basic codes to calculate energy landscape analysis, estimate the parameter values and estimate the discrepancy measures.
+In this code we are calculating d1 and d2.
+Someone has to take the ratio only to calculate ND.]

 # Required software:

 - MATLAB2020 [NM: They always have versions 2020a and 2020b, for example.
 There is no version 'MATLAB2020'?
-Be precise please, as the version is a unique name.] or a later version
-- MATLAB Statistics and Machine Learning Toolbox.
+Be precise please, as the version is a unique name.][PK: What I have written here is a standard way to refer a MATLAB version.
+We can't refer specifically "a" or "b".
+Because MATLAB declairs "a" is a more stable version than "b".
+In other way you can say "b" is the pre-release version of "a".
+I have learned this things from Takahiro's repository and also other's page.] or later versions $+$ MATLAB Statistics and Machine Learning Toolbox [PK: This is a package in MATLAB.
+This is not a software, so this should not be in separate item.].

 # How to use the code?